Di-ayy-go/di-ayy-go.github.io/content/events/2025/index.md

 ## Winners & Recognition

-The hackathon concluded with the recognition of outstanding solutions across multiple categories:
+The hackathon concluded with the recognition of outstanding solutions across the four challenges.

-- **Best Overall Solution** - Team addressing healthcare innovation
-- **Most Innovative Approach** - Sustainability-focused policy framework
-- **Best Data Integration** - Digital governance solution
-- **Community Impact Award** - Social equity initiative

 ## Media Coverage & Documentation

 The event was documented through various media channels, including participant interviews and solution presentations.
 Video content showcasing the event highlights and participant experiences will be available soon.